 Overview

-Introduction
+General

 This method is intended to be used for the measurement of the capacitance of SCAs and qualification coupons that are part of power subsystems that use sequential switching shunt regulators.

 Description

 This clause describes a method for measuring the dynamic properties of a solar cell or qualification coupon, using the time domain method while operating in the current region (to the left of the maximum power point on the curve).